 Lucerne S-Bahn S4 serves trains to and fro Lucerne running twice per hour, and the hourly InterRegio train runs between Lucerne and Engelberg with a stop at Stans.
 That makes an incredibly fast and comfortable trip with the bonus of enjoying the scenery you pass by, as the majority of trains are adapted for tourists having big panorama windows.

 By car or by bus:

-This is another wonderful opportunity to make even the time traveling to Stans useful and unforgettable.
+This is another fantastic opportunity to make even the time traveling to Stans useful and unforgettable.
 The Lucerne region, where this town lies, is incredibly beautiful and thankfully covered by top-condition roads and highways.
 So you can go by your own or rent one in one of the many rental offices (be sure to have your passport and driving license) and enjoy the views, ‘pit stops’ for coffee and taking photos amid surrounding nature.
-Stans, located in the heart of Central Switzerland, is on the A2 (Basel-Lucerne-Chiasso) motorway, so travelling by car or by bus is a wonderful option too.
+Stans, located in the heart of Central Switzerland, is on the A2 (Basel-Lucerne-Chiasso) motorway, so traveling by car or by bus is a wonderful option too.